vitoriarlima/vitoriarlima.github.io/_pages/about.md

 In the finance sector, I have a wealth of experience as a Trading Analyst at [Bank of America Merrill Lynch](https://markets.ml.com/login?resumePath=https%3A%2F%2Ffedsso.ml.com%2Fas%2FO7zQe%2Fresume%2Fas%2Fauthorization.ping&vnd_pi_requested_resource=https%3A%2F%2Fmarkets.ml.com%2F&vnd_pi_application_name=A2521MercuryPortalAPI&client_id=A2521MercuryPortalAPI), specializing in European Government Bonds and macro products.
 My contributions in tech include pioneering deep learning research at Hyundai ~Motional's R&D, advancing self-driving car technology.
 Most recently, I served as a Machine Learning Engineer at [Weights and Biases](https://wandb.ai/), where I guided enterprise customers such as OpenAI, NVIDIA, and Microsoft in optimizing their machine learning experiments, ensuring their success and contract renewals.

-Now: building @ Distyl AI.
+Now: building @ [Distyl AI](https://distyl.ai/).
 I just joined as an AI strategist helping enterprise customers apply AI to extract actually useful value out of this new and powerful technology.

 ### What excites me in AI right now:

 - **State Space Models**: Innovations with [S4](https://srush.github.io/annotated-s4/), [Mamba](https://github.com/state-spaces/mamba), and similar frameworks
 - **Deep Learning Efficiency**: Pioneering mathematical methods to enhance and expedite deep learning processes, like [unsloth](https://unsloth.ai/introducing)
+- **Products**: You will find more about my opinions on my personal website / blogs [here](https://www.vitorialima.com/).

 ### About Me